calebstrain/OS/README.md

 # OS

-## Programming Assignments for Operating Systems with Rincon
+## Simple Programming Assignments for Operating Systems with Rincon